ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 uploading some new work of bringing back to life my old projects one by one and developing new things. all around voxels.

-My voxel planet generator revision1-makes use of what i learned from watching Craig Perko's first minecraft tutorial on youtube. basically, every voxels that i code are based off how to do the basics of generating a voxel map and vertices/triangles from Craig Perko's first minecraft tutorial on youtube, the new stuff i developed myself with a lot of trial and error and headaches. rev4 released and i developed "per frame voxel mesh flat 3d looped" (xyz) solution, that dictate how fast the per frame 3d flat loop has to loop to unqueue the Queues, with manual settings in the inspector currently only, and this revision is much faster than my previous revisions and it's smoother on the cpu to generate a voxel mesh although the neighbooring chunk check isn't working anymore:
+My voxel planet generator revision1-makes use of what i learned from watching Craig Perko's first minecraft tutorial on youtube. basically, every voxels that i code are based off how to do the basics of generating a voxel map and vertices/triangles from Craig Perko's first minecraft tutorial on youtube, the new stuff i developed myself with a lot of trial and error and headaches. rev4 released and i developed "per frame voxel mesh flat 3d looped" (xyz) solution, that dictate how fast the per frame 3d flat loop has to loop to unqueue the Queues, with manual settings in the inspector currently only, and this revision is much faster than my previous revisions and it's smoother on the cpu to generate a voxel mesh although the neighbooring chunk check isn't working anymore. more inspector settings for dequeuing iterations options will be coming in my later revisions:

 <img WIDTH=500 src="https://i.ibb.co/JspKZ08/Capture-2023-01-08-121649.png" alt="Capture-2023-01-08-121649" border="0">